OozoraHaruto/Note-Taking-theme/README.md

 These are the steps to follow

 1. You will usually see this `![Screenshot](assets/Screenshot.png)` when you drag an image into Typora
-2. Copy everything in the brackets and paste it into the `src ` part of the code below (leaving the inverted commas alone)
+2. Copy everything in the brackets and paste it into the `src` part of the code below

 ```html
 <div class="picture60"><img src="assets/Screenshot.png"/></div>